 Instrumentalists of high school age and up are invited to participate at Mass whenever they can.
 Many of our instrumentalists have played for Holy Days, concerts, and other special occasions, but instrumentalists are welcome to play anytime they can be prepared.
 Rehearsals will be arranged on an individual basis.

-For more information on any of our ensembles, stop by the organ after Mass or contact Rob by phone or email.
+For more information on any of our ensembles, stop by the organ after mass or contact Christy.

 Knights of Columbus (KofC)